allenHearst/maxinran.github.io/README.md

+[2024-02] Feb.
+28, 2024, one paper was accepted by IEEE Transactions on Image Processing (TIP)!
 [2022-06] I graduated from the Wu Yuzhang Honors College of Sichuan University in June 2022 with a Bachelor of Engineering degree in Computer Science and Technology.